 Couchgrass is considered a weed in most places.
 It can grow in both hot and cold, dry and wet, sunny or shady locations with ease and spreads quickly through millions of tiny seeds and tough creeping rhizomes.

-They contain a set of sugar compounds that are able to sooth the mucosa throughout the body.
+They contain a set of sugar compounds that sooth the mucosa throughout the body.
 This includes the urinary tract, respiratory tract, and gastrointestinal tract.
-This demulcent or soothing activity makes is useful for conditions involving inflammation, infection, or hyper-permeability.
+This demulcent or soothing activity makes it useful for conditions involving inflammation, infection, or hyper-permeability.